bn-s/cowrie-abuseipdb-api-plugin/Alpha/readme.md

     api_key =
     ```

-3. Enter your AbuseIPDB API key and configure the tollerance and re-reporting settings as you whish.
+3. Enter your AbuseIPDB API key and configure the tollerance and re-reporting settings as you wish.

 ### Configuration options